Quincy-Fer/pulse-fit/README.md

 7. Gather assets: stock photos from pexel, unsplash, pixabay & icons from React Icons
 8. Setup file structure in VsCode: component folder holding all react components.
 Constants folder with index.js file holding all the data.
 Images folder inside public folder holding all the images & svgs.
 9. Use Next.js app router to create multiple pages for the website: home, about , classes , membership, contact
 10. Code the UI per page, dividing each page in multiple sections.
-Create react component per section
+Create react components per section
 11. Add interactivity to site
 12. Make site fully responsive by creating tablet and mobile versions of the site.